FE8Dev/FE8RProject/FE8_arsenals.md

 Effective against Monsters.
 It has two versions.

 1. Staff that deals Area of Effect damage to the enemy.
 Has a cooldown.
+Second evolution+ has MAG and LCK scaling.
 2. Regular offensive staff.
+Second evolution+ has MAG and LCK scaling.

 After reaching X rank, she unlocks a staff with a cooldown that does the following:
 Heals all HP of all allies and raises their Def/Res by 20.

 ## Light
 A tome that makes Mounted tome users and Light magic users receive less damage, increase Avoid and get extra attacks(1, later 2).
+Has LCK and MAG scaling.

 On its last version it becomes effective against Monsters, inflicts Silence on enemies and makes them unable to act for 2 turns.
 This version uses Magic, Luck and Defense for damage and raises both Luck and Defense.